Radioactive Waste Management

 Any used fuel will still contain some of the original U-235 as well as various plutonium isotopes which have been formed inside the reactor core, and the U-238c.
 In total these account for some 96% of the original uranium and over half of the original energy content (ignoring U-238).
 Reprocessing, undertaken in Europe and Russia, separates this uranium and plutonium from the wastes so that they can be recycled for re-use in a nuclear reactor (see page on Processing of Used Nuclear Fuel).
 Plutonium arising from reprocessing is recycled through a MOX fuel fabrication plant where it is mixed with depleted uranium oxide to make fresh fuel (see page on Mixed Oxide Fuel).
 European reactors currently use over 5 tonnes of plutonium a year in fresh MOX fuel.

 Major commercial reprocessing plants operate in France, UK, and Russia with a capacity of some 5000 tonnes per year and cumulative civilian experience of 80,000 tonnes over 50 years.
 A new reprocessing plant with an 800 t/yr capacity at Rokkasho in Japan is undergoing commissioning.
 France and UK also undertake reprocessing for utilities in other countries, notably Japan, which has made over 140 shipments of used fuel to Europe since 1979.
 Until now most Japanese used fuel has been reprocessed in Europe, with the vitrified waste and the recovered uranium and plutonium (as MOX fuel) being returned to Japan to be used in fresh fuel (see page on Japanese Waste and MOX Shipments From Europe).
-Russia also reprocesses some spent fuel from Soviet-designed reactors in other countries.
+Russia also reprocesses some used fuel from Soviet-designed reactors in other countries.

 There are several proposed developments of reprocessing technologies (described in the page on Processing of Used Nuclear Fuel).
 One technology under development would separate plutonium along with the minor actinides as one product.
 This however cannot be simply put into MOX fuel and recycled in conventional reactors; it requires fast neutron reactors which are as yet few and far between.
-On the other hand, it would make disposal of high-level wastes easier.
+On the other hand, it will make disposal of high-level wastes easier.

 Storage pond for used fuel at the Thermal Oxide Reprocessing Plant at the UK's Sellafield site

 Some storage of fuel assemblies which have been cooling in ponds for at least five years is in dry casks, or vaults with air circulation inside concrete shielding.
 One common system is for sealed steel casks or multi-purpose canisters (MPCs) each holding about 80 fuel assemblies with inert gas.
 Casks/ MPCs may be used also for transporting and eventual disposal of the used fuel.
 For storage, each is enclosed in a ventilated storage module made of concrete and steel.
 These are commonly standing on the surface, about 6m high, cooled by air convection, or they may be below grade, with just the tops showing.
 The modules are robust and provide full shielding.
+Each cask has up to 45 kW heat load.

 A collection of casks or modules comprises an Independent Spent Fuel Storage Installation (ISFSI), which in the USA is licensed separately from any associated power plant, and is for interim storage only.
 About one quarter of US used fuel is stored thus.